-DRESS REGULATIONS Neil M Ross Catholic School has a proud history and a culture that emphasizes faith values, academic excellence, social and athletic success.
-We believe dress code is an important part of our school program and also helps prepare students for their future "world of work" with our dress code expectations.
+DRESS EXPECTATIONS Neil M Ross Catholic School has a proud history and a culture that emphasizes faith values, academic excellence, social and athletic success.
+We believe our dress code is an important part of our school program and also helps prepare students for their future "world of work" with our dress code expectations.
 To help create optimal learning we encourage students to "dress for work" and we have established the following expectations to minimize distraction and prepare for optimal learning:

-- > Indoor footwear must be worn at all times. - Clothes clean and in good repair.. - Clothes are appropriate for the time of year and climate. - Students wearing flip-flops during warmer weather need to ensure they have proper footwear for phys-ed and outdoor recess times. - Outdoor clothing and jackets are not to be worn in the classroom unless directed by teacher (i.e. safety during physical education)

-- Slogans on all clothing need to be positive and appropriate for the Catholic school setting (i.e. depictions of substance abuse of any kind or derogatory and hurtful sayings are not within the realm of good taste (skulls may be frightening to young children as well.) - Midriffs, shoulders (about 3 finger width min.) and backs covered at all times; Tank tops (about 3 finger width min.) - All items designated as underwear are kept covered. - > No visible cleavage. - Skirts and shorts should fall half way between the knee and the thigh. - Headwear (hoods, bandanas, caps) not permitted except on designated theme days. - Jewelry and makeup should be limited and not distracting.
+- > Indoor footwear must be worn at all times. - > Clothes are appropriate for the time of year and climate. - > Students wearing flip-flops during warmer weather need to ensure they have proper footwear for phys-ed and outdoor recess times. - > Slogans on all clothing need to be positive and appropriate for the Catholic school setting (i.e. depictions of substance abuse of any kind or derogatory and hurtful sayings are not within the realm of good taste (skulls may be frightening to young children as well.) - > All items designated as underwear are kept covered. - > Clothing should be at a length that covers the buttocks, even when sitting. - > Jewelry and makeup should be limited and not distracting.
 Exceptions to the dress code for special events will be announced as needed.
 Students dressed inappropriately will be required to change to adhere to our dress code.
 Parents will be notified if attire is repeatedly inappropriate.